-Exemptions from a module or subject elements within a VTS model course may be considered depending on the qualifications and training that an individual may already have.
+Exemptions from a module or subject elements within a VTS model course may be considered depending on an individual’s existing qualifications and training.
 The accredited training organization delivering the approved model course should assess the prior learning of a candidate.

-IALA Guideline G1017 Assessment of Training for VTS [6] provides further guidance on the assessment and recognition of prior learning.
+IALA Guideline G1017 Assessment for Recognition of Prior Learning in VTS Training [6] provides further guidance on the assessment and recognition of prior learning.

-Use of simulators
+Use of Simulators